 Prior shooting experience at a venue is a huge concern for couples when hiring a wedding photographer.
 However, they're unknowingly missing a very important detail to consider when hiring the right photographer for their big day.

 Rather than asking if a photographer has captured a wedding at a venue before, couples need to take into consideration the timing of their event and what the lighting conditions will be like.
 Weddings at the same venue may be photographed very differently depending on the time of day and whether they are held indoors or outside.
 A photographer that has shot at your venue outdoors with natural light may capture images at your wedding very differently if it's held indoors or later in the day.

 What you should ask to learn how the photographer will approach your wedding?

-"Have you photographed a venue that is similar to ours with the same lighting conditions that we're expecting to have?"
+"Have you photographed a venue that is similar to ours with the same lighting conditions we're expecting to have?"